 What has changed and who is impacted?

-The Belgian corporate landscape is about to get revamped with changes set to impact the legal, tax, accounting and advisory aspects of all Belgian legal entities.
+The Belgian corporate landscape will get revamped with changes set to impact the legal, tax and accounting aspects of your organization.
 The objective of the new Belgian Company Code is clear: revise the Belgian enterprise law in terms of simplicity, flexibility and alignment with progress made at a European level.

-Given the far-reaching changes that are expected to sweep over Belgian corporate law, it is important that you and your organization know exactly what is envisaged so that you can start preparing and making the necessary adjustments.
+Given the far-reaching changes, it is important that you and your organization know exactly what is envisaged so that you can start preparing and making the necessary adjustments.

-To help you stay ahead of the game, below we’ve prepared an overview of the key modifications that are envisaged.
+To help you stay ahead of the game, below we’ve prepared an overview of the key modifications:

 - The ordinary partnership (de maatschap / la société simple);

 - The general partnership (de vereniging onder firma (VOF) / la société en nom collectif (SNC));

 - The limited partnership (de commanditaire vennootschap (Comm.V.) / la société en commandite (S.Comm.));